-To attract new core deposits, we have implemented a direct mail account acquisition program as well as branch staff sales training.
+To attract new core deposits, we have implemented various account acquisition strategies as well as branch staff sales training.
 Account acquisition initiatives have historically generated increases in customer relationships.
-Over the past three to four years, we have also expanded our treasury management products and services for commercial businesses and municipalities or other governmental units and have also increased our sales calling efforts in order to attract additional deposit relationships from these sectors.
+Over the past several years, we have also expanded our treasury management products and services for commercial businesses and municipalities or other governmental units and have also increased our sales calling efforts in order to attract additional deposit relationships from these sectors.
 We view long-term core deposit growth as an important objective.
 Core deposits generally provide a more stable and lower cost source of funds than alternative sources such as short-term borrowings.
 (See "Liquidity and capital resources.")

-Deposits totaled \$1.88 billion and \$1.78 billion at December 31, 2013 and 2012, respectively.
-The \$105.3 million increase in deposits in 2013 is primarily due to growth in checking, savings and reciprocal deposit account balances.
-Reciprocal deposits totaled \$83.5 million and \$33.2 million at December 31, 2013 and 2012, respectively.
+Deposits totaled \$1.92 billion and \$1.88 billion at December 31, 2014 and 2013, respectively.
+The \$39.5 million increase in deposits in 2014 is due to growth in checking and savings deposit account balances.
+Reciprocal deposits totaled \$53.7 million and \$83.5 million at December 31, 2014 and 2013, respectively.
 These deposits represent demand, money market and time deposits from our customers that have been placed through Promontory Interfinancial Network's Insured Cash Sweep® service and Certificate of Deposit Account Registry Service®.
 These services allow our customers to access multi-million dollar FDIC deposit insurance on deposit balances greater than the standard FDIC insurance maximum.
-With the expiration of the Transaction Account Guarantee Program ("TAGP") on December 31, 2012, we have experienced an increase in reciprocal deposits during 2013.

 We cannot be sure that we will be able to maintain our current level of core deposits.
 In particular, those deposits that are uninsured may be susceptible to outflow.
-At December 31, 2013, we had approximately \$313.4 million of uninsured deposits.
+At December 31, 2014, we had approximately \$372.6 million of uninsured deposits.
 A reduction in core deposits would likely increase our need to rely on wholesale funding sources.